Cee4444/AI-blog/index.md

 # Blog Home Page

-Welcome to my website where i post blogs that discuss different trending topcis on technonlogy and other surrounding fields.
+Welcome to my website where I post blogs that discuss different trending topcis on technonlogy and other surrounding fields.
 Here are my latest posts:

 ---